 S. Proposed Corridors.
-For land adjacent to or containing a proposed corridor (see corridor map in the TSP), the Planning Commission may require the dedication of a suitable right-of-way that shall be provided at the time of land division.
+For land adjacent to or containing a proposed corridor (see corridor map in the TSP), it may be required that the dedication of a suitable right-of-way shall be provided at the time of land division.